 On March 26, 1941, English ethologist, evolutionary biologist and author Richard Dawkins was born.
+He returned to England with his family in 1949.
 Dawkins first came to prominence with his 1976 book The Selfish Gene, which popularised the gene-centred view of evolution and introduced the term meme.
 With his book The Extended Phenotype (1982), he introduced into evolutionary biology the influential concept that the phenotypic effects of a gene are not necessarily limited to an organism’s body, but can stretch far into the environment.

 At the University of California, Berkeley Dawking was assistant professor of zoology and became a lecturer at the University of Oxford in 1970.
 In 1995, he was appointed Simonyi Professor for the Public Understanding of Science at Oxford, a position he held until 2008.
 In 2011, Dawkins joined the professoriate of the New College of the Humanities, a new private university in London, established by A. C. Grayling, which opened in September 2012.